filminiizle.net

 A single vibrant red leaf is ripped from its home and runs through the silent streets.
 An overflowing bin looks like a volcanic eruption of household rubbish.
 A soot black cat with shining yellow eyes sits on top of another lid, as if claiming the throne of a grey and abandoned kingdom.
 (2.45pm: Royston, Barnsley)

-Ear to the Streets was inspired by Ian McMillian’s ‘Early Stroll’ series.
+Ear to the Streets is inspired by Ian McMillian’s ‘Early Stroll’ series.

 In partnership with Off the Shelf Festival of Words